stratapp/stratapp-website/_posts/2017-08-01-is-anyone-in-your-company-paying-attention.md

 banner_image: "/uploads/Screen Shot 2019-06-25 at 3.15.38 pm.png"
 layout: post
 author: Marten Jagers
-seo_title: is anyone in your company paying attention to strategic alignment
+seo_title: is anyone in your company paying attention to strategic alignment by HBR.org
-seo_description: 'Without the strategic context and alignment provided by #stratapp, social and work collaboration tools just add more noise.'
+seo_description: 'Is anyone in your company paying attention to strategic alignment by HBR org.
+Without the strategic context and alignment provided by #stratapp, social and work collaboration tools just add more noise.'
+slug: is anyone in your company paying attention to strategic alignment by HBR org

 ---
 ## how to achieve strategic alignment at all levels, roles and generations